Jesusalbt77/Jesusalbt77/README.md

 ### Inventory Management System

-StockNova is a backend-focused inventory management project designed to manage products, categories and inventory movements through a structured API and relational database.
+StockNova is a backend and frontend inventory management project designed to manage products, categories and inventory movements through a structured API and relational database.

 <br/>